 Deng comes from деньги (money).
 Crasting derives from красть (to steal).
 Pretty polly rhymes with lolly and so it also means money (in rhyming slang, of course, not in Russian).
 Tolchock comes from толчок and it means “push,” here “hit” (but in vulgar slang can also mean “toilet”).
 Veck derives from the second half of человек for “human”, here “man.”
 Viddy comes from видеть and it means to see or watch someone.
 Starry comes from старый (old).
 Ptitsa derives from птица (bird) and in this case means “woman,” and smecking comes from смех (laughter).

 And so, if you happened to speak Russian the above sentence would now read: “Our pockets were full of money, so there was no real need from the point of view of stealing any more money to hit some old man in an alley and watch him swim in his blood while we counted the takings and divided by four, nor to do the ultra–violent on some shivering old grey-haired bird in a shop and go laughing off with the till’s guts.”

-With the help of the Burgess Foundation and bespoke corpus linguistic software, Benet Vincent and his team of researchers were able to access a computer-readable version of the text and extract a list of keywords.
-The top 10 most frequently used words in the book are shown below and nine of them are of Russian origin.
+With the help of the Burgess Foundation and bespoke corpus linguistic software, Benet Vincent and his team of researchers were able to access a computer-readable version of the text and extract a list of keywords to analyze the language from A Clockwork Orange.
+The top 10 most frequently used words in the book are shown below, and nine of them are of Russian origin.